 What is a bug report?

-A well-written and structured bug report helps developers quickly understand and fix the issue, improving the overall quality of the software and accelerating the time to market.
+A well-written and structured bug report helps developers quickly understand and fix the issue, improving the overall software quality and accelerating the time to market.
 When writing a bug report, start off by asking yourself what you want to communicate to the developer.

 The bug report should answer the following questions: